Updated: Jul 29, 2021

 1) “That wouldn’t work in the street”

-I have no idea where this street is that everyone talks about but let me tell you I wouldn’t walk down their with my family or even my dog for that matter.
+I have no idea where this street is that everyone talks about but let me tell you, I wouldn’t walk down there with my family or even my dog for that matter.
 If the rumours of this street are to be believed only violent psychopaths are found here whose first and only thought is to assault you and engage in non consensual acts of physical violence....

 Please do not misunderstand me on this point however, I don’t wish to downplay the very real violence that exists beyond the safety of the dojo.
 As a teacher you have perhaps your most important moral obligation to be completely open with students about the brutality of violence.
 Nothing is more dangerous than giving them a false sense of security.
 For my own students one of the first things we discuss in their first lessons is my expectations of them as students that they should question everything I say and ask why.
 If they are unsure about a technique or principle they must ask as I want them to think deeply about their learning.
 In fact at no time am I more serious in the dojo than when it comes to nature of violence as it must carry a real resonance for students.
 Most people studying a martial art aren’t in fact studying real world violent confrontation they are studying their own bodies, history, culture, philosophy.
 They are learning confidence and kindness, empathy and kinship.
-I genuinely believe that martial artists as group are often some of the nicest people you can meet because in training we exert our bodies and minds and push ourselves.
+I genuinely believe that martial artists as group are often some of the nicest people you can meet because in training we exert our bodies, minds and push ourselves to new limits.
 We experience pain and understand the meaning of our techniques and therefore learn to care for others as we understand the consequences of our actions and decisions.
-You resonate with with others because of our shared experience of training.
-Ultimately for me the reason this phrase is such a face palm is its based on a lack of communication between the two parties and imposes one person’s reason for training on someone elses.
+We resonate with others because of our shared experience of training.
+Ultimately for me, the reason this phrase is such a facepalm is its based on a lack of communication between the two parties and imposes one person’s reason for training on someone elses.
 But moreso it stems from a misunderstanding of context which is so easily done when looking at a technique not in person.
-Also when this is directed a specific method of training for example solo kata practice it completely disregards the value of one type of practice or training methodologies as part of a suite or matrix.
-No method of training is perfect as everyone single method you can use has a limitation or flaw and so the only remedy is a variety of training strategies to overcome the limitations of any one method.
-What people really mean when they say a training method doesn’t work in the street is, I don’t like or struggle to see the value in that type of training and there is nothing wrong in that but they aren’t the same thing.
+Also, when this is directed at specific method of training, for example, solo kata practice, it completely disregards the value of one type of practice or training methodologies as part of a suite or matrix.
+No method of training is perfect as every single method you can use has a limitation or flaw and so the only remedy is a variety of training strategies to overcome the limitations of any one method.
+What people really mean when they say a training method doesn’t work in the street is, I don’t like or I struggle to see the value in that type of training and there is nothing wrong in that but they aren’t the same thing.

 2) “What’s your style?”